-The Scottsdale – Phoenix area, with its year-round sunshine and dry climate, can be unforgiving to your skin, and can contribute to premature aging.
-Even with good skin care, over time, smooth, youthful skin is gradually marred by fine lines, wrinkles, enlarged pores, discoloration, and other minor flaws.
+The Scottsdale–Phoenix area, with its year-round sunshine and dry climate, can be unforgiving to your skin and can contribute to premature aging.
+Even with good skin care, smooth, youthful skin is gradually marred by fine lines, wrinkles, enlarged pores, discoloration, and other minor flaws.
 Fractional laser skin resurfacing can help remedy these effects in a safe, non-invasive procedure.
 In addition to removing age-related imperfections, fractional laser resurfacing encourages the production of collagen, which firms and tightens skin.
-For these reasons and more, fractional laser skin resurfacing is fast becoming one of our most popular anti-aging procedures.
+For these reasons and more, fractional laser skin resurfacing is fast becoming 1 of our most popular anti-aging procedures.

 Bringing back your beautiful skin is easier than you think.
 Request a consultation online with Dr. Todd Hobgood, or call the office at (480) 214-9955 to set up your appointment today.